Riverside Private School Swakopmund

 Mr. Ernest Olivier

 Mr Ernest Olivier, has had a long and illustrious career in the field of education.
-Having started of as an ordinary teacher, he moved up through the ranks to Head of Department, then Principal of a renowned public high school in Swakopmund, before being appointed as Inspector of Education in the Ministry of Education.
-Following his retirement from the civil service, he took up the reigns as Principal of the Upper Primary and High School Division at Riverside Private School in January 2019.
+Having started of as an ordinary teacher, he moved up through the ranks to Head of Department, then Principal of Namib High School in Swakopmund, before being appointed as Inspector of Education in the Ministry of Education.
+Following his retirement from the civil service, he took up the reigns as Principal of the Senior Primary and High School Division at Riverside Private School in January 2019.

 At Riverside Private School, the doors are wide open – we look forward to welcoming you into our family.
-As from January 2012, our academic programme will span the full primary and secondary school spectrum, offering a seamlessly integrated, uninterrupted and enriching educational journey from Grade 0 to Advanced Subsidiary Level (AS) - Grade 12 – the key to pursuing a tertiary education virtually anywhere in the world.
+From January 2019 to present, our academic programme now spans the full primary and secondary school spectrum, offering a seamlessly integrated, uninterrupted and enriching educational journey from Grade 0 to Advanced Subsidiary Level (AS) - Grade 12 – the key to pursuing a tertiary education virtually anywhere in the world.

 About